Joe Sun: Biography

 Sun recorded The Sun Never Sets for Sonet in 1987, followed by Twilight Zone with Dixiefrog in 1986 and Hank Bogart Still Lives with Dixiefrog in 1989.
 This album was outsold in France only by Randy Travis.
 In 1991, Dixiefrog released Out on the Road, after Sun's five-month European tour.

 Sun's first solo album effort, the 1992 Dixie and Me, made its debut on Austria's Crazy Music.
 Its response prompted the 1994 CD release of Some Old Memories by the same record label.
 An album and a video for Some Old Memories were released in 1994 by Crazy Music and was broadcast on SF1, a Swiss television station and 3SAT, a German/Austrian/Swiss television station.
 Sun released the Heartbreak Saloon CD in 1991 with Dixiefrog.
 He wrote twelve of the fifteen songs on the album.

 Sun released 15 albums and performed in the United States and Europe.
 He also recorded national radio spots for Budweiser and Timberline Boots.
-Besides being featured on television shows, having produced two Grammy-nominated foreign albums in 1989 and 1990, Sun also acted as Tommy Fratter in the film Marie alongside Sissy Spacek, Jeff Daniels and Morgan Freeman.
+Besides being featured on television shows, having produced two Grammy Award-nominated foreign albums in 1989 and 1990, Sun also acted as Tommy Fratter in the film Marie alongside Sissy Spacek, Jeff Daniels and Morgan Freeman.

 Sun died in Palm Bay, Florida, on October 25, 2019.